Fire Suppression Systems - the Fundamentals

 If you are offered a choice, we recommend FIA - it is tested to a higher standard.
 It is internationally recognized, and always scientifically current.

-REMEMBER: FIRE NEEDS - OXYGEN + AN IGNITION SOURCE (heat) + A FUEL SOURCE
+AN IGNITION SOURCE (heat) +

 To be effective fire suppression systems must immediately attack, and eliminate at least one of these ingredients.
 BUT the suppression will only last as long as the suppression ingredient lasts.
 Always, take this into consideration when selecting a fire suppression system.